-That instead of seeking this Court’s determination of the beneficiaries as demanded by the carrier, and knowing that Petitioner refused to sign the SAMR, Ted and Pam with the aid initially of Tescher & Spallina P.A., Spallina and Tescher and then later in the US District Court with Adam Simon, Esq., replacing Tescher & Spallina P.A., Spallina and Tescher, attempted an end around of this Court and its determination and the estate beneficiaries, by filing instead a lawsuit against the carriers to pay the SAMR Trust.
-First they first filed with a Cook County, Illinois state court and then re-filed said suit with the Federal US District Court Northern Illinois.
+That instead of seeking this Court’s determination of the beneficiaries by order as demanded by the carrier, and knowing that Petitioner refused to sign the SAMR, Ted and Pam with the aid initially of Tescher & Spallina P.A., Spallina and Tescher and then later in the US District Court with Adam Simon, Esq., replacing Tescher & Spallina P.A., they attempted an end around of this Court, its determination and the estate Beneficiaries, by filing an undisclosed lawsuit against the carriers to force them to pay the SAMR Trust.
+First they first filed the lawsuit with a Cook County, Illinois state court and then re-filed said suit with the Federal US District Court Northern Illinois.

-That Petitioner was only notified of this lawsuit to convert the death benefits through this scheme when he received a summons regarding this lawsuit from the Attorney at Law for Jackson National Life Insurance Company (“JNL”), successor in interest to Heritage, and where Petitioner was added as a Counter Defendant in the Counter Complaint filed by the carrier.
+That Petitioner was only notified of this new lawsuit to convert the death benefits through this scheme when he received a summons regarding this lawsuit from the Attorney at Law for Jackson National Life Insurance Company (“JNL”), successor in interest to Heritage, and where Petitioner was added as a Counter Defendant in the Counter Complaint filed by the carrier.
 Petitioner herewith produces JACKSON'S (1) ANSWER TO COMPLAINT AND (2) COUNTERCLAIM AND THIRD-PARTY COMPLAINT FOR INTERPLEADER, as Exhibit 2.
 Many interesting facts are presented in the Answer and Counter Complaint filed by JNL that support Petitioner’s claims of foul play, including but not limited to,

 JNL counter sues Ted and defines him using the following language “TED BERNSTEIN, individually and as purported Trustee of the Simon Bernstein Irrevocable Insurance Trust Dtd.
 6121/95.”
 It is evident that Ted has not proven his capacity to act as Trustee of the missing Simon Trust to the carrier either and is claimed instead to be a “purported Trustee.”